Hilda Solis: U.S. House of Representatives

 After the 2000 census and subsequent redistricting, Solis's area became part of California's 32nd congressional district.
 She was reelected for additional terms in 2002, 2004, and 2006 by very large margins, twice with no Republican in opposition.
 She ran unopposed in 2008.

 Solis chaired the Health and the Environment Task Force of the Congressional Hispanic Caucus during the 110th Congress.
 However, during 2006 and 2007, Solis was part of a falling out between several female representatives and Joe Baca, leader of the Congressional Hispanic Caucus, arguing there was a "lack of respect afforded to women members of the Hispanic Caucus," which Baca denied.
 She had previously broken ties with the caucus' political action committee over its campaign contributions to Baca's sons.
-Baca responded that Solis "was a kiss-up" to Speaker of the House Nancy Pelosi, a remark for which he later apologized.
+Baca responded that Solis "was a kiss-up" to House Speaker Nancy Pelosi, a remark for which he later apologized.
 Solis was indeed considered a close ally of Pelosi, which helped her get a seat on the Energy and Commerce Committee.
 She considered running for the position of Democratic Caucus Vice-Chairman for the 110th Congress, but deferred to incumbent John Larson after Rahm Emanuel chose to run for caucus chair, which Larson had been running for.
 Solis's aggressive fundraising for the Democratic Congressional Campaign Committee gained her a vice chair position on the Democratic Steering & Policy Committee.
 At the time of her selection to Obama's cabinet, she had been elected 2nd vice chair of the Hispanic Caucus and was considered a potential candidate for a leadership position in the House.

 Solis was a strong supporter of Hillary Clinton's 2008 presidential bid; when that fell short, Barack Obama aggressively sought her support, as part of strengthening his appeal to Hispanic voters.
 She supported Clinton's effort to establish a U.S. Public Service Academy and was a co-sponsor of a House bill to create one.
 Solis did not become wealthy from her political career; by 2008, she and her husband's main assets consisted of retirement funds and his auto shop, valued at under $100,000.